venkatesh010196/Flower-classification-assignment/README.md

 ## Introduction

-This guide provides instructions on how to reproduce the training of a deep learning model and generate training graphs.
-The model is built using pre-trained architectures (InceptionV3, MobileNetV2, VGG16) with additional trainable layers.
+This guide provides instructions on how to reproduce the training of a deep learning models and generate training graphs for flower classification of 104 types. experimentation is done with pre-trained architectures (InceptionV3, MobileNetV2, VGG16) with additional trainable layers.

 ## Prerequisites